Esetobore/Esetobore/README.md

 ### Hello, My name is Esetobore.

-* An enthusiastic Software Engineer, specializing in **Mobile Development**, with a passion for building scalable Mobile Apps.
+* An enthusiastic Software Engineer, specializing in **Mobile Development**, with a passion for building cool Mobile Apps.

 * Mostly working with Flutter • Android • Kotlin.
 * Passionate about learning new concepts and working with amazing people.